 Service Statements Key Performance Indicators Target Progress at 30 June 2009 Undertake roadworks maintenance to ensure a safe and healthy community.
 1.1 Completion of maintenance program for roads.
 A balanced budget was achieved except for some reseal carry overs Works are completed on time.
-Target Achieved except for some reseals 1.2 95% urgent repairs made safe within 24 hours and repaired within 1 month.
+Target Achieved except for some reseals 1.2 Measure the response to road damage.
+95% urgent repairs made safe within 24 hours and repaired within 1 month.
 Target Achieved Generate PMS reports for sealed roads.
 Compliant